 The entire area of the Eastern Sierra starting in Bishop all the way up to the Sonora Pass provides great escapes into wilderness to experience and see the changing of colors for yourself.
 There are Fall Color Guides available in the Eastern Sierras and Instagram is awash with fall foliage, users sharing their latest finds, providing information on where the best colors are each day.

-Where to See Fall Colors
+Where to See Fall Colors in Bishop

 Outside of Bishop there are plenty of places within an easy drive, depending on where you base yourself.
 From Bishop, you can head out to Buttermilk Country which is along the way to the higher canyons off Highway 168.
 There are plenty of unpaved roads zigzagging through the countryside with clusters of aspens around the streams.